mredenti/ModernCMake/slides/episodes/library.md

   and managing larger projects effectively, ensuring better code maintenance and scalability.
 -->

-BUT WHY DO WE NEED LIBRARIES?
-THAT AIN'T CLEAR!

-Mature applications are often built from many components, and I don't mean external dependencies here.
-Specifically, I'm talking about internal libraries.
-Adding them to the project is useful from a structural perspective, as related things are packaged together in a single logical entity.
-And they can be linked with other targets – another library or an executable.
-This is especially convenient when multiple targets are using the same library.

-As software developers, we deliberately draw boundaries and designate components to group one or more units of translation (.cpp files).
-We do it for multiple reasons: to increase code readability, manage coupling and connascence, speed up the build process, and finally, extract the reusable components.

 ## A GREETINGS LIBRARY - SET UP (I)